-Throughout my 30-year-career, I’ve worked in the private and public sector.
+Throughout my 30-year-career, I’ve worked in the private and public sectors.
 Positions ranged from unpaid intern to director.
 Today, I have my own business, based at home.
 I’ve always gathered learnings along the way, but looking backwards at a career provides nuggets you just don’t see at the beginning.
 Here are five things I wish I’d known sooner.

-- Network more and keep up with those networks.
+1. Network more and keep up with those networks.

 They will help you… My son lived with a woman whom I worked with twenty years before when he went to university.
 You never know where those people will end up in life and how they may be able to help you later.
-One of the reporters I worked with in my second television news reporting job, her brother is now leader of a provincial party.
+One of the reporters I worked with in my second television news reporting job, her brother is now the leader of a provincial party.
 Diarize sending quick hello emails to those you want to keep connected with.

-- You will fail.
+2. You will fail.

 You will be let go.
 Your job will be eliminated, even if you were an “A” student or the top performer.
 When this happens, seek professional help to work through all the feelings.
-Most of us are incapable of processing all the emotions in a healthy way so we can let it go, invoke resilience and shine ever more brightly on the other side.
+Most of us are incapable of processing all the emotions in a healthy way so we can let them go, invoke resilience and shine ever more brightly on the other side.

-- Listen to every conversation for the nugget of wisdom.
+3. Listen to every conversation for the nugget of wisdom.

 There is something to be learned from everyone, but we have to shut down our own mouths to hear what that is.
 And the wisdom might not come through in the exact moment you hear it, but later when you need it.

-- Promote yourself and your skills more.
+4. Promote yourself and your skills more.

 Talk yourself up in a way that isn’t boastful, but still enables people to see your successes.
-I’m not a shrinking wall-flower, but humble was what I saw in my home, so I didn’t tell my success stories as well as I could have.
+I’m not a shrinking wallflower, but humble was what I saw in my home, so I didn’t tell my success stories as well as I could have.
 Pride is when you are bragging.
 Marketing is when people know what you do and that you are good at it.

-- Get on a Board early.
+5. Get on a Board early.

-Then work up to take on the role as president, even if you think you aren’t good enough.
+Then work up to take on the role of president, even if you think you aren’t good enough.
 This can be a volunteer position with a club, a professional organization or a business.
 The type of board matters less than the valuable skills the experience will teach you, such as diplomacy, leading a meeting, strategic thinking and planning, project management, etc.